c-o-pr/ddrescue-helper/README.md

 **General**

+- [ ] XXX Review Linux systemd/udev dependencies for mount/umount.
-- [ ] ADD Option to purge caches before COPY source file to file (purge auto before COPY file to /dev/null)
+- [ ] ADD Option to purge caches before COPY source file to file (purge auto before COPY file to /dev/null).
-- [ ] ADD report of irrelevant command-line options
+- [ ] ADD report of irrelevant command-line options.
-- [ ] ADD Mount device to chosen dir
+- [ ] ADD Mount device to chosen dir.
 - [ ] ADD auto-detection and installation of supporting tools on Linux.
-- [ ] ADD selectable rate limit for -P
+- [ ] ADD selectable rate limit for -P.
-- [ ] ADD Output a uniquely-named summary of unreadable blocks in output of -Z, inc failed retry
+- [ ] ADD Output a uniquely-named summary of unreadable blocks in output of -Z, inc failed retry.
 - [ ] ADD Save the ddrescue work summaries for each run so that progress can be examined.
 - [ ] ADD Input a list of files to copy (source) and a tree of metadata.
-- [ ] ADD pass additional options to ddrescue
+- [ ] ADD pass additional options to ddrescue.
-- [ ] ADD Option to ZAP even if READ test succeeds
+- [ ] ADD Option to ZAP even if READ test succeeds.
-- [x] XXX Test zap of a file (Can work)
+- [x] XXX Test zap of a file (works).
-- [x] ADD 4K block size option to ddrescue for 4K Advanced Format Drives
+- [x] ADD 4K block size option to ddrescue for 4K Advanced Format Drives.
-- [x] ADD System detection of ddrescue version or options: ADDED check for direct I/O capability but not a comprehensive version review
+- [x] ADD System detection of ddrescue version or options: ADDED check for direct I/O capability but not a comprehensive version review.
-- [x] ADD ZAP slow reads
+- [x] ADD ZAP slow reads.
-- [x] XXX Normalize get_fs_type
+- [x] XXX Normalize get_fs_type.
-- [x] XXX The warning for ZAP overlapping format data structures needs to be device format aware-- drive versus volume
+- [x] XXX The warning for ZAP overlapping format data structures needs to be device format aware-- drive versus volume.
 - [x] ADD Improve situational awareness of the EFI service partition re MBR
 - [x] ADD fsck whole drive format vs. volumes.
-- [x] ADD -p -z -Z checks for unmanageably large numbers of problem blocks in the map
+- [x] ADD -p -z -Z checks for unmanageably large numbers of problem blocks in the map.
-- [x] ADD zap preview and confirmation
+- [x] ADD zap preview and confirmation.
 - [x] ADD -z print a summary of LBA extents affected by read-errors This is a sanity check for -Z. Large areas of errors indicates a failed drive and zapping is impractical.
-- [x] ADD prettify the output of -Z and save it in a log
+- [x] ADD prettify the output of -Z and save it in a log.
-- [x] XXX Fix src/dst relative file path naming to be per CWD not the label folder
+- [x] XXX Fix src/dst relative file path naming to be per CWD not the label folder.
-- [x] ADD Sanity checks for src/dst aliases and symlinks
+- [x] ADD Sanity checks for src/dst aliases and symlinks.
-- [x] ADD Check for source file is newer than dest file
+- [x] ADD Check for source file is newer than dest file.
-- [x] ADD Check for <file> to <file> if destination is directory
+- [x] ADD Check for <file> to <file> if destination is directory.
-- [x] XXX identical source / dest check needs to consider different paths to same resource
+- [x] XXX identical source / dest check needs to consider different paths to same resource.
 - [x] XXX -s Slow reads extent spread for coverage vs block quantity.
-- [x] XXX -p -s Adjust partition offset based on device specified
+- [x] XXX -p -s Adjust partition offset based on device specified.
-- [x] ADD rate-log reporting for slow areas and related files
+- [x] ADD rate-log reporting for slow areas and related files.
-- [x] ADD check for map match to source / desk
+- [x] ADD check for map match to source / desk.

 **Drive Format**

-- [ ] ADD option to save and restore of partition table via file saved with metadata
+- [ ] ADD option to save and restore of partition table via file saved with metadata.
-- [ ] ADD HFS+ Alternate Volume Header recovery
+- [ ] ADD HFS+ Alternate Volume Header recovery.
-- [ ] ADD Partition superblock recovery
+- [ ] ADD Partition superblock recovery.
 - [x] ADD MBR vs GPT awareness?

 ***Mac & Filesystem Support***

-- [ ] XXX Investigate limits of APFS partition cloning
+- [ ] XXX Investigate limits of APFS partition cloning.
 - [ ] ADD Force use of /dev/rdisk on macOS for speed.
 - [ ] ADD help for changing volume LABELs and partition/volume UUIDs
 /System/Library/Filesystems/TYPE.fs/Contents/Resources/TYPE.util -s rdisk21s10
-No "/dev", -s to set new random UUID
+No "/dev", -s to set new random UUID.
-- [x] ADD APFS fsck
+- [x] ADD APFS fsck.
-- [x] ADD FAT, exFAT fsck
+- [x] ADD FAT, exFAT fsck.

 **Linux Mainline**

-- [x] ADD Linux zap (via hdparm)
+- [x] ADD Linux zap (via hdparm).
-- [x] ADD -m -u -c -p -s -z on Linux
+- [x] ADD -m -u -c -p -s -z on Linux.

 **Linux FAT, ExFAT**

-- [x] ADD FAT, ExFAT file lookup and fsck (optional dostools)
+- [x] ADD FAT, ExFAT file lookup and fsck (optional dostools).

 **Linux NTFS**

-- [ ] ADD option to copy using ntfsclone
+- [ ] ADD option to copy using ntfsclone.
-- [ ] ADD Linux ddrutility support to full partition / drive copy for NTFS
+- [ ] ADD Linux ddrutility support to full partition / drive copy for NTFS.
-- [x] ADD NTFS fsck (ntfsprogs: ntfsfix)
+- [x] ADD NTFS fsck (ntfsprogs: ntfsfix).
-- [x] ADD NTFS reports (ntfsprogs: ntfscluster)
+- [x] ADD NTFS reports (ntfsprogs: ntfscluster).

 **Linux EXT2/3/4**

-- [ ] ADD Option to pass error blocklist to fsck -l (set aside blocks)
+- [ ] ADD Option to pass error blocklist to fsck -l (set aside blocks).
-- [x] ADD ext2,3,4 file lookup and fsck
+- [x] ADD ext2,3,4 file lookup and fsck.
-- [x] ADD ext2,3,4 reports
+- [x] ADD ext2,3,4 reports.

 ## TODOS DOCUMENTATION